-One Aldwych is a gem of a boutique hotel located in London’s vibrant theatreland.
-We stayed for a night in December on what was supposed to be a visit to London to soak up the city’s Christmas atmosphere and kick-start that festive feeling.
-We could go skating at Somerset House, watch the street performers at Covent Garden or check out the Christmas tree in Trafalgar Square.
+One Aldwych is a gem of a boutique hotel in London’s vibrant theatre land.
+We stayed for a night in December to soak up the city’s Christmas atmosphere and kick-start that festive feeling.
+We liked the idea of skating at Somerset House, watching street performers at Covent Garden or checking out the Christmas tree in Trafalgar Square.
 Thing is, once we’d stepped through the welcoming doors of One Aldwych we really didn’t want to leave…

-The classic Edwardian building was designed by the Anglo-French partnership, Charles Mewes and Arthur Davis, of London and Paris Ritz hotel fame.
-It sits on the corner where Aldwych curlicues into The Strand and first opened its doors in 1907 as the offices of the Morning Post Newspaper.
+Designed by Anglo-French partnership, Charles Mewes and Arthur Davis, of London and Paris Ritz hotel fame the building is classically Edwardian.
+It sits on the corner, where Aldwych curlicues into The Strand, and first opened its doors in 1907 as the offices of the Morning Post Newspaper.
 In the years since it’s been home to The Ministry of Defence, spent time as a bank and dished up epicurean delights as an upscale Brasserie.
 The eye-catching triangular-shaped building, which is English Heritage protected, is one of London’s few independent hotels and a member of Leading Hotels of the World.

-As we stepped inside One Aldwych we were immediately hit by the welcoming warmth and buzz of the Lobby Bar.
-On checking in we were told that our room was ready but the hotel wanted to do a final check on all the switches and lights.
+As we stepped inside One Aldwych we were hit by the welcoming warmth and buzz of the Lobby Bar.
+We checked in and were told that our room was ready but the hotel wanted to do a final check on all the switches and lights.
 How refreshing was that – there’s nothing more irritating than a bedside lamp that’s not working.
 Meanwhile, we were invited for drinks in the Lobby Bar with its beautiful, towering Christmas tree.

-One Aldwych has a contemporary edge and a cool calm colour palette of muted sage greens and greys which is continued throughout the public areas and the rooms.
+One Aldwych has a contemporary edge and a cool calm colour palette of muted sage greens and greys.
+This continues throughout the public areas and the rooms.
 A collection of over 400 pieces of contemporary art and sculpture are displayed around the hotel.
 Most noticeably in the Lobby Bar you’ll find Boatman with Oars by André Wallace and at reception Justine Smith’s ‘Beano’ dog complete with comic strip coat.
 Every bedroom features a piece of original art.

 The light and airy en-suite bathroom featured 100% pure and natural bath products from T London.
 There was a large bathtub was perfect for wallowing in clouds of bubbly bliss and separate walk-in power shower.
 A decent hairdryer was provided and other features included under-floor heating, mist-free mirrors and marble tops.
 One of my hotel gripes is only having one bath sheet and one tiny hand towel per guest.
 This means having wet hair drip down your back whilst trying to dry yourself (or pinching hubby’s towel to wrap around your head).
 This wasn’t the case at One Aldwych who provided plenty of soft, white, fluffy towels with matching robes and slippers.